 What Is Racing Fuel?

-Racing fuel, as we have touched on briefly already, is fuel with a very high-octane rating, usually around 100 or above.
-Essentially this means that these fuels can withstand higher temperatures and pressures before they auto ignite.
+Racing fuel is fuel with a very high-octane rating, usually around 100 or above.
+These fuels can withstand higher temperatures and pressures before they auto ignite.
 This resistance to burning under high pressure and high temperature is what makes racing fuels so desirable for high performance cars.

 Specific Types Of Racing Fuel